 The validity of this certificate ends as outlined on the certificate.
-The applicant and the sponsor of this certificate are recommended to review the technical content of the Protection Profile certified according to the evolvement of the technology and of the intended operational environment of the type of product concerned as well as according to the evolvement of the Protection Profile accordingly.
+The applicant and the sponsor of this certificate are recommended to review the technical content of the Protection Profile certified according to the evolvement of the technology and of the intended operational environment of the type of product concerned as well as according to the evolvement of the evolvement of the evaluation criteria.
+Such review should result in an update and a recertification of the Protection Profile accordingly.
 Typically, technical standards are reviewed on a five years basis.